drbitboy/PlanetaryVRMLs/README.md

 VRMLs I have created in support of planetary science.

+As this is GitHub, you will need to copy all files from here to a local directory to see these simulations properly using a VRML viewer.

 The only VRML viewer up to the task of rendering these VRMLs, in my experience, is the Windows Cortona viewer by Parallel Graphics (http://www.cortona3d.com/cortona3d-viewer-download),